OmarAbdulwahab/My-LeetCode-Solved-Problems/README.md

 # My-LeetCode-Solved-Problems
 - This repo contains my solutions to LeetCode problems.
-- Solutions are available in different languages such as:
+- Some solutions are available in different languages such as:
   C++,
   JavaScript,
   Python3,